 Pedernales Falls State Park is a large, dog friendly park in central Texas.
-Pedernales Falls is nearly 5,200 acres and is approximately one hour west of Austin.
-One of the nearest cities is Johnson City, former home of our 36th President Lyndon B. Johnson, is just west of this Texas State Park.
+Pedernales Falls is nearly 5,200 acres and is less than one hour west of Austin.
+Johnson City, former home of our 36th President Lyndon B. Johnson, is just west of this Texas State Park.

 Unfortunately, there is only one road (Park Road 6026) that leads into Pedernales Falls State Park.
 Additionally, there are no Interstates near the park.
-Either you head west on Pedernales Falls Road from Dripping Springs, or east on Robinson Road (which is the same road) from Johnson City.
+Either you head west on Pedernales Falls Road from Dripping Springs, or east on Robinson Road from Johnson City.

 - Dog friendly

 - Natural & gravel trails (26 miles)